Your energy charges are made up of two parts,

 Electricity unit rate 15.00p/kWh x 200 kWh = £30.00

 Electricity Standing charge 21.00p/day x 30 (days) = £6.30

 You should always check whether the unit rate and standing charge are including or excluding VAT.
-(In this example the unit rate and standing charge are quoted excluding VAT and this is being applied afterwards).
+In this example the unit rate and standing charge are quoted excluding VAT.
+VAT is then applied afterwards.